dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 ### Caveats

 There are some issues with this model.
-First, some distributions, like `dotnet/runtime`'s pipeline have a multimodal distribution.
+First, some pipelines, like `dotnet/runtime`'s have a multimodal distribution.
 This means we cannot accurately predict their pipeline duration.
 In this case, their distribution is multimodal because their first step, `Evaluate Paths` evaluates the changes in a given PR, and runs or skips different steps of their pipeline.

 In addition, there is the issue of AzDo, Helix, or builds being on the floor, and we still give customers an estimate, blissfully unaware of any infrastructure errors.
 In the Juptyer notebook, I dive into an anomaly detection model, based on Helix work item wait times trying to predict this, but the model only improves accuracy by $0.3\%$.